SuhailLoya/iNTUitionV6---TechCognize/README.md

 </div>

 ## How It Works
 This project is deeply centered around predicting the facial landmarks of a given face.
 We can accomplish a lot of things using these landmarks.
-From detecting eye-blinks [[3](#references)] in a video to predicting emotions of the subject.
+From detecting eye-blinks in a video to predicting emotions of the subject.
 The applications, outcomes and possibilities of facial landmarks are immense and intriguing.

-[Dlib](dlib.net/)'s prebuilt model, which is essentially an implementation of [[4](#references)], not only does a fast face-detection but also allows us to accurately predict 68 2D facial landmarks.
+[Dlib](dlib.net/)'s prebuilt model, which is essentially an implementation of, not only does a fast face-detection but also allows us to accurately predict 68 2D facial landmarks.
 Very handy.

 <div align="center">
 <img src="images/facial-landmarks-68.jpg" width=500 height=190/>